 - Create quiet spaces: Quiet activity settings can optimize the child’s participation and engagement in learning.

-A hearing loss can affect a child’s ability to interact and engage in the environment and, consequently, can affect the results of the DRDP (2015) assessment.
-This document has provided recommended practices that assessors can use to make the DRDP (2015) assessment as accurate as possible.
-First, assessors need to learn about each child prior to observation by exchanging information with the family and current or previous service providers as well as reviewing information on the IEP and other records.
-Assessors must be knowledgeable about the child’s type and level of hearing loss and be able to use that knowledge to better understand the child’s behavior.
+A child’s ability to interact and engage in the environment is affected by hearing type and level and consequently can affect the results of the DRDP (2015) assessment.
+This document has provided recommended practices that assessors can use to make the DRDP (2015) assessment as accurate as possible for children who are DHH.
+First, assessors need to learn about each child prior to observation by exchanging information with the family and service providers as well as reviewing information on the IEP and other records.
+Assessors must be knowledgeable about the child’s type and level of hearing and be able to use that knowledge to better understand the child’s development, skills, and behaviors.
 Second, assessors need to support the child’s language and communication skills.
 An important part of this support is to ensure that the assessor, or someone working with the assessor, is able to communicate with the child using the child’s mode of communication so that the child will understand and will be understood as he or she is observed.
 Lastly, it is essential that assessors are able to optimize visual and auditory aspects of the environment in a way that will facilitate the child’s communication and engagement.

 For more information about the DRDP (2015):